IvLabs/ResearchPaperNotes/literature_study_tips/Readme.md

     - Articles/Blogs
 - Skim through the list of resources
     - Make a table, where rows represent lists of papers and a column for a metric of how much you understood through skimming (10-100%)
-    	- Now read the one with the lowest value of the metric, try to understand the paper, if you can't, go to the references, and read those till you get a basic idea of the paper.
+    	- Now read the one with the lowest value of the metric, try to understand the paper, if you can't, go to the references, and read those till you get a basic idea of the paper
 	- Keep doing this till you have a basic knowledge of the papers
-    - Then Select the papers you feel is worthy enough to be completely read.
+    - Then select the papers you feel is worthy enough to be completely read
     - Reading around 5-20 papers, you'll have some basic idea of the field and for implementing the works
     - Reading around 50-100 papers, you'll have a deep understanding to do in-depth research (it does not mean you have mastered the field :smile:)